New Berlin, Texas

 New Berlin (/ˈbɜːrlᵻn/ BUR-lin) is a city in Guadalupe County, Texas, United States.
-The population was 511 at the As of 2010 census.
+As of the 2020 census, New Berlin had a population of 656.
 New Berlin is a German-Texan town settled by German emigrants in the 1800s as a farming community.
 New Berlin is named after Berlin, Germany and boasts many residents being descendants of the original German founders.

 Geography

 New Berlin is located in southwestern Guadalupe County to the east of Cibolo Creek.
 It is 13 mi southwest of Seguin, the county seat, and 27 mi east of downtown San Antonio.

 According to the United States Census Bureau, New Berlin has a total area of 12.4 km2, all land.

 History

 New Berlin was founded in 1868 by German immigrants who came to the area.
 It was named after the German capital, Berlin.
 Carl August Edward "Ed" Tewes is considered the founding father.
-Sutherland Springs Church shooter Devin Kelley shot himself near the city after massacring 27 victims and being pursued by two armed townspeople.
+Sutherland Springs Church shooter Devin Kelley shot himself near the city after massacring 26 victims and being pursued by two armed townspeople.
 Historic Brietzke Station is now a barbecue restaurant.